To Japanese Page

 Famous Festival

 They have various kinds of festival.
-The two major festivals here.
+The major festivals are as follows.

 • Songkran Festival